raphidoc/sear/README.md

 ### Filters

-* Instruments combination based on the data synthesis
+* instruments combination based on the data synthesis
-* Date range
+* date range
-* Time range
+* time range
 * Solar azimuth relative to the boat heading (to asses self shadow effect on AOPs)
 * Watercraft speed